 System Administration for Beginners

 Week 2 Notes

-February 6, 2007
+February 20, 2008

-1 Announcements

-- 1. You should have obtained an OCF account.
-If there were issues obtaining one, please see one of us after class.
-It will take approximately a week for the account to be activated; as long as the process has been started you should be fine. - 2.
-We didn't receive Homework #1 in an email from everyone last week; this is important as we will use this to determine enrollment.
-Please try to send us the information as soon as possible.
-If you're joining us for the first time, please fill out the course survey. - 3.
-The system (or lack thereof) of homework and lab submissions is a bit flawed; we are working on a system that will allow easier web submissions to keep track of what was submitted and so on. - 4.
-The final project, some homework and labs will be done in groups of three.
-You'll need to have a group finalized by week 4, so get to know your classmates and figure out who you would like to work with. - 5.
-Lecture notes, lab assignments, and other handouts will be up to you to print out on your own.
-We will be handing out Instructional EECS (inst) accounts to log on to the machines in Soda Hall and to print out course materials.

-2 Pre-Lecture

-- 1. Distribution of inst accounts.

-- 2. Explanation of account types:

-- inst: These accounts, provided by the EECS department, are used primarily for logging into the Solaris machines located in Soda Hall.
-For the first few weeks of class, you will be using these accounts as a means to work on laboratory and homework assignments as well as logging into the workstations during class.

-- OCF: This is a supplementary account that will be used throughout the class.
-Most system administrators manage servers remotely over the Internet rather than being physically in front of the machine they are working on.
-Having a 'remote' account will help familiarize yourself in the same way that system administrators do. - project: The account you will be using for most of the course.
-Each project group will be granted their own 'virtual' server on which they will have complete control, like real-life system administrators.
-Unlike your OCF and inst accounts, which are limited by nature, you will be able to do practically anything on these GNU/Linux based accounts. - 3.
-Homework and Laboratory Guidelines - 4.
-Getting started with the Sun Workstations

-3 Lecture: Introduction to UNIX
+1 Introduction to UNIX

-3.1 What is UNIX?
+1.1 What is UNIX?

 UNIX was an operating system that was designed in the 60's at Bell Labs by a group of AT&T employees.
 It is in the same category as other operating systems as Microsoft Windows and Mac OS X. UNIX, however, is not a Windows or Mac OS X 'clone'.
-In fact, Mac OS X is actually derived from a UNIX-like implementation called Berkeley Software Distribution (BSD).
+In fact, Mac OS X is actually derived from a UNIX-like implementation called Berkelev Software Distribution (BSD).
 UNIX turned out to be quite popular because it was well-designed and could be ported to various platforms, or different types of servers.
-It also had a set of very innovative features that no other operatig system had at the time.
+It also had a set of very innovative features that no other operating system had at the time.
 Unfortunately, UNIX was proprietary.
 It was like Microsoft Windows today, you had to buy a license to use (not own) the software, and you couldn't modify the software.
-As a result, companies and universities began making UNIX-clones.

-Eventually there were so many different clones that the name UNIX no longer applied to a single operating system, but to a category of operating systems.
+As a result, companies and universities began making UNIX-clones Eventually there were so many different clones that the name UNIX no longer applied to a single operating system, but to a category of operating systems.
 All the clones got together and decided to make a standard for UNIX compatibility called POSIX.
 The advantage of this standardization was that anything written for one clone that followed this standard could be used on another UNIX clone without too much work.

-3.2 UNIX Variants - Solaris, BSD, Linux

-From the mass of UNIX clones, the most popular and available ones now is Solaris, BSD, Windows, Mac OS, and Linux.
+1.2 UNIX Variants - Solaris, BSD, Linux From the mass of UNIX clones, the most popular and available ones now is Solaris, BSD, Windows, Mac OS, and Linux.
 Windows and Mac OS follow the UNIX's proprietary operating type.
 Solaris until recently, was proprietary but in recent years, they have been heading towards becoming a free software.

-3.2.1 Solaris

-Solaris is one of the original versions of UNIX, and it has been proven to be a reliable and a powerful operating system for many companies today.
+1.2.1 Solaris Solaris is one of the original versions of UNIX, and it has been proven to be a reliable and a powerful operating system for many companies today.
 Administrators of the Solaris operating system are the highest paid administrators in industry.

-3.2.2 BSD

-BSD is the Berkeley Software Distribution, and was developed here at UC Berkeley in the 1970s.
+1.2.2 BSD BSD is the Berkeley Software Distribution, and was developed here at UC Berkeley in the 1970s.
 BSD's main benefit is that it is completely free, in both senses of the word; there is no license fee, and you can modify and redistribute it with little restrictions.
 In fact, some Microsoft and Mac OS X can trace parts of their software to BSD.
 Lately though BSD's popularity has been falling to a new free software called Linux.

-3.2.3 GNU and Linux

-Linux is a pseudo-UNIX clone written by a Finnish student by the name of Linux Torvalds (hence the name), and has been rising in popularity in recent years.
+1.2.3 GNU and Linux Linux is a pseudo-UNIX clone written by a Finnish student by the name of Linux Torvalds (hence the name), and has been rising in popularity in recent years.
 It departs from traditional UNIX design in many areas and has acquired a rapidly growing community of users and contributors.
 Like BSD, Linux is free to everyone, and anybody can modify it according to their needs (licensing, however, differs from distribution to distribution).
 You now find Linux in all sorts of devices, like PDAs, cell-phones, and routers.
-However, Linux generally sacrifices stability for flexibility, and, as a result, is not viewed as a very reliable UNIx platform (compared to Solaris).
+However, Linux generally sacrifices stability for flexibility, and, as a result, is not viewed as a very reliable UNIX platform (compared to Solaris).
 Nevertheless, Linux is favored by computer scientists and system administrators because of its rapid development and bleeding-edge (i.e., very up-to-date) feature set.

-3.3 Why Use UNIX?
+1.3 Why Use UNIX?